-Which BAT Is That?
+Which Bat is That?

 Eighteen species of bats live in Colorado and they all eat insects.
-Bat species are hard to tell apart but learning a few facts will help you distinguish them.
-The most likely bats in the Fort Collins area are below.
+Bat species are hard to tell apart, but by knowing a few facts you can guess which bat you are watching.
+The most likely bats in the Fort Collins area are big brown, little brown, silver-haired and hoary.